josh-project/josh/docs/src/reference/proxy.md

     $ docker run -p 8000:8000 -e JOSH_REMOTE=https://github.com -v josh-vol:/data/git joshproject/josh-proxy:latest

+>**Note**: The proxy is semantically stateless.
+The data inside the docker volume is only persisted across
+>runs for performance reasons.
+This has two important implications for deployment:
+> 1) The data does not need to be backed up unless working with very large repos where rebuilding would
+> be very expensive.
+And 2) Multiple instances of josh-proxy can be used interchangeably for availability
+> or load balancing purposes.

 For a first example of how to make use of josh, just the josh documentation can be checked out as its own repository via this command: